-Consider one of King David’s prayers to the Father: “O let me not wander from Your commandments” (Psalms 119:10b).
-This prayer could be the plea of any of Yahuwah’s children today.
+Consider one of King David’s prayers to the Father: “O let me not wander from Your commandments” (Psalms 119:10).
+This prayer could be the plea of any one of the disciples of Yahushua Messiah [the Hebrew name for Jesus Christ].

 Because of our failures however, it is not uncommon for us to pray such prayers as the ones King David often prayed: